Mohammad Sadeq Rouhani: Relationship with the Islamic Republic

+Syria

+As a result of contact with forces affiliated with Hezbollah, Rohani in later years once more became active politically.
+One effect of this was his issuing of a fatwa approving of Iranian intervention in the Syrian civil war, describing it as a jihad and labelling those killed in it as martyrs.
+This led to the opening of official registration sites in Iran, where people could volunteer to participate in the war.

 Death

 Rouhani died on 16 December 2022, at the age of 96.
-He served for 61 years as Maraja.
+He served for 61 years as Marja.
+Iranian leader Ayatollah Ali Khamenei issued his condolences to the family, students, and followers of Ayatollah Rouhani on the occasion.

 Works

 Rohani owned a large library of publications of his own.
 His most renowned work is Fiqh al-Sadiq (Jurisprudence of al-Sadiq) which comes in 41 volumes.
 Other books include: